ajaynema/oc-ajay/README.md

 # oc-ajay

 Project to play with openconfig and yang and learn the python and yang.
-Same time trying to make tool useful for automation and telecom and networking lovers.
+Same time trying to make tool useful for automation and telecom and networking programmers.

 # Commands